tkurze/exchangelib/docs/index.md

                   autodiscover=False, access_type=DELEGATE)
 ```

-exchangelib will attempt to guess the server version and authentication
+We will attempt to guess the server version and authentication method
-method.
+automatically.
 If you have a really bizarre or locked-down installation and the
 guessing fails, or you want to avoid the extra network traffic, you can set
 the auth method and version explicitly instead: